 She’s since moved to Largo, FL, where her morning routine is nothing less than sacred.
 It’s Chrisie’s time to focus on herself.
 To do this, she’ll either ride her Peloton or take a quick swim in the ocean.
 (Just #casualthings for us landlocked, totally-not-jealous people.)
 If she’s feeling especially motivated, she might even sit down at her desk with a cup of coffee and check her email before most of her west coast team wakes up.

-Chrisie finds herself inspired by fashion, technology and Japanese pop-culture — a fact illustrated by the 27 (give or take) Hello Kitty figurines lined up on her desk at any given time.
+Chrisie considers herself lucky to have grown up around her grandfather and mother—two very creative people that showed her how to be successful in the arts.
+These days, she finds herself inspired by her daughter, fashion, technology, and Japanese pop culture—a fact illustrated by the 27 (give or take) Hello Kitty figurines lined up on her desk.

 - PRSA Sierra Nevada Silver Spikes Best of Show